Trek highlights

 ➡ Mental training is also an important part of Manaslu Circuit trek preparation.
 Your mental training should include learning about the trail and services.
 Preparing your mind for high altitudes, varying climates, and limited facilities.

-Why do the Manaslu Circuit trek 14 days with Himalayan Spirit Adventure?
+Why do the Manaslu Circuit trek for 14 days with Himalayan Spirit Adventure?

 You do not have to haggle with taxis or stress over permits and logistics for the trek.
 Himalayan Spirit Adventure's team will handle everything.